MediaRon/wp-presenter-pro/readme.txt

 3. Requires Gutenberg (no classic editor).
 4. Activate the plugin and you'll see a Slides top-level menu item.
 5. From there, you can create your presentation.

-== Screenshots ==

-1. Gutenberg edit screen.
-2. Presentation on the front-end.

 == Frequently Asked Questions ==